UC-JepsonHerbaria/Jepson-eFlora/YELLOW_FLAGGING/README.md

 - Now converts the string to a hexadecimal or expanded presence/absence code.
 - Uses the module `flatten.pm`.
 - Convert names to the `taxon_id`.
-- Does not label the distribution string as the variable, HCODE.
 - The output was added to the end of the `alter_hcode.pl` and `alter_nomsyn_hcode.pl` to create various hcode hash files used by othe processing scripts
 - The bioregion.hode output file had at least 6 updates.
 Only the last version (bioregion.hcode6) of this script was recovered in the archives.
 - The exact `get_all_dist.pl` script that created bioregion.hcode6 was not saved to the archive, the 2013 version is an intermediate version that David was in the middle of modifying